fanny/little-react/README.md

 # little-react

-:construction: Work In Progres :construction:
+:construction: Work In Progress :construction:

 This is my own implementation of [React Lib](https://github.com/facebook/react/) for educational purposes.
 I tried to follow the same terminology that react core uses in their source code, to facilitate my understanding when navigating in their files.